 Rating: PG-13

 Many of us know the struggle well—navigating the endless get-togethers of a split family.
-No longer able to take their tropical vacation, unmarried couple Brad and Kate spend their holiday attending the celebrations of their four divorced parents.
+After their tropical vacation gets cancelled, Brad and Kate are forced to spend their holidays with their divorced parents and tough families.

 The Family Stone (2005)